-It’s an open secret that taking the 100 bus will allow you to get to and see from the bus popular hotspots like Alexanderplatz, Tiergarten, the Reichstag or Museum Island for the price of a regular ticket.
+It’s an open secret that taking the 100 bus will allow you to get to and see from the bus popular hotspots.
+The route bring you to Alexanderplatz, Tiergarten, the Reichstag or Museum Island for the price of a regular ticket.
 It’s a much more enjoyable experience than the hop-on-hop-off or doubledecker cabrio tour buses.

-A guide to Berlin’s neighbourhoods
+A guide to Berlin’s neighborhoods

 “Prenzlberg” is known for its hipster lifestyle and vibes, which you can experience in concentration when you walk up Kastanienallee from Rosenthaler Platz.
 Kollwitzplatz has a market and many restaurant and cafe options around.
-On Sundays, don’t miss the flea market and open air karaoke at Mauerpark.
+On Sundays, don’t miss the flea market and open-air karaoke at Mauerpark.

-Alternative Friedrichshain is home to impressive Soviet era buildings on Karl-Marx-Allee and around Frankfurter Tor.
+Alternative Friedrichshain is home to impressive Soviet-era buildings on Karl-Marx-Allee and around Frankfurter Tor.
 Visit the popular East Side Gallery and many clubs on Revaler Straße.
 Boxhagener Platz features another flea market, while Simon-Dach-Straße is the trendiest mile to do a bar crawl.

 Crossing Oberbaumbrücke from Friedrichshain and continuing on the high line U1 into Kreuzberg, you have a chance to see some of Berlin’s most impressive street art and graffiti right from the train.
-Pay a visit to the Bethanien artists studios at Mariannenplatz and sample the multi-cultural cuisine of Kreuzberg on Wiener Straße or Oranienstraße.
+Pay a visit to the Bethanien artists’ studios at Mariannenplatz and sample the multi-cultural cuisine of Kreuzberg on Wiener Straße or Oranienstraße.
 The two clubs SO36 and Berghain are the stuff of legends.